mmarcon/lambdash/README.md

 This will parse `command` into an AST and extract the right information from the `lambda()` method and the collection name from the command.
 The query or aggregation will also be parsed and the variables extracted to become query parameters.

-Then, based on the information that was extracted, it will generate a Real function that will be turned into a webhook after doing all the necessary Realm plumbing (App setup and HTTP and Atlas services creation).
+Then, based on the information that was extracted, it will generate a Realm function that will be turned into a webhook after doing all the necessary Realm plumbing (App setup and HTTP and Atlas services creation).

 If `secret` is not specified, Lambdash will generate a random one to secure the endpoint.